OUR STAFF

 PT, DPT, MHS, OCS, SCS, CSCS, CMP

-Katie Cusack has over 28 years of experience as a physical therapist in the sports and orthopedic setting.
-Katie is recognized as a Board-Certified Clinical Specialist in both Orthopedic and Sports Physical Therapy by the American Board of Physical Therapy Specialists and is a Certified Strength and Conditioning Specialist.
-Her experience includes working with athletes from recreational to the professional level.
-Throughout her career she has held clinical manager positions, owned her own practice, held various teaching roles, provided coverage in training rooms and various sports of all levels, and gained international exposure during her time living in Singapore.
-Presently, she works in a sports complex for a private practice providing care to athletes of all ages and is responsible for all internal education programs.
-Katie provides coverage to local clubs and high school athletics in the community.
+Dr. Cusack has over 30 years of experience as a physical therapist in the sports and orthopedic setting.
+She is recognized as a Board-Certified Clinical Specialist in both Orthopedic and Sports Physical Therapy by the American Board of Physical Therapy Specialists and is a Certified Strength and Conditioning Specialist.
+Her experience includes working with athletes from the recreational to the professional level.
+Throughout her career she has held clinical manager positions, owned her own practice, held various teaching roles, provided coverage in training rooms and for various sports of all levels, and gained international exposure during her time living in Singapore.
+Presently, she works in a high school setting and operates her own cash-pay practice providing one-on-one care in a private setting.

 Kristina Fleming

 Kristina is a residency and fellowship-trained physical therapist and board-certified Sports Clinical Specialist.
 She graduated from the MGH Institute of Health Professions in Boston, MA and went on to complete her Sports Physical Therapy residency at Massachusetts General Hospital and Northeastern University.
 Prior to her move to Baker City, she held faculty positions within the MGH Sports/Northeastern University Residency program and at Northeastern University.
-She also most recently held a position in Jackson Hole, WY, where she treated a high volume of traumatic sports related orthopedic injuries.
-Kristina was selected to join the Fall of 2016 class of the Kevin Wilk Traveling Fellowship specializing in non-operative and post-operative athletic rehabilitation.
+Kristina currently holds an adjunct faculty position within the Bowling Green State University Doctor of Physical Therapy program.
+She currently lives in the Pacific Northwest with her husband and young daughter.
 Her clinical practice now consists of recreational and competitive athletes of all ages, with a primary focus on the biomechanical assessment and post operative management of the lower extremity.

 Steven Hunter